veeksham22/adobe_hackathon/adobe_1a/README.md

 ## Models and Libraries Used
 - **PyMuPDF (fitz):** For PDF parsing and text extraction.
 - **Python Standard Library:** For file operations, JSON handling, and regular expressions.
+- **unicodedata.category:** For visible character checks, which is robust for multilingual text.

 ## How to Build and Run